Entongsu/work/work_log.md

   In the viper, there are two versons of volume conservation method.
 And I think this one is only applicable to the change of radius.And the another version is applicable to location change.
 I think I need to do more research these.

-5.Shape matching.
+5. Shape matching.
 It seems that the method in the viper is more complicated and I failed in understanding some of equations.
 In the XPBD situaion, the time step and compliance have greate impact on the final result

 6. I am trying to write a demo which can real time rendering the animation in the blender.